jersoncarin/container/README.md

 });

 // you can call your method like the normal method
-// Note you can use $this on static call
+// Note you can't use $this on static call
 // also you can pass a optional parameters

 // Using static method